juliosud/startup/notes.md

 Looking for inspiration - In class we discussed some debugging tools, and I was able to use the dev tool to see what other websites use for their styling and then gain inspiration from their work.

+## REACT - Phase 1

+Structure - the importance of properly structuring the directories.
+Public for static files, and src for the files that run the heart of my react app (components, styles, lofic etc)

+Using HTML inside JS - instead of just vanila html, react lets me use JSX to write HTML like syntax inside js.